snithissh/blog-jekyll/_posts/2021-10-06-dirsearch-to-20k-bounty.md

 Opening the `customer.csv` file revealed something that should never be publicly accessible—**Personal Identifiable Information (PII)**, including **user credentials**, **credit card details**, and other sensitive customer information.

-Here’s an improved conclusion for your blog:

----

 ## Conclusion